-1. One ranked academic faculty member from each electing unit (elected by the unit and confirmed by the Faculty Senate).

-2. Two faculty senators (elected by Faculty Senate), one of whom will also represent the committee on the Faculty Senate Executive Committee; a senator elected to the committee by their electing unit will be eligible to serve in these positions.
+- 1. One ranked academic faculty member from each electing unit (elected by the unit and confirmed by the Faculty Senate). - 2.
+Two faculty senators (elected by Faculty Senate), one of whom will also represent the committee on the Faculty Senate Executive Committee; a senator elected to the committee by their electing unit will be eligible to serve in these positions.
 The term of office of both senators shall be for one-year.

-1. Convened by the Chair not fewer than four (4) times each academic semester and otherwise as needed.

-2. Recommends policies and procedures regarding faculty issues other than compensation, including but not limited to annual performance review, evaluation standards, promotion, tenure, faculty leaves, grievances, and workload issues.
+- 1. Convened by the Chair not fewer than four (4) times each academic semester and otherwise as needed. - 2.
+Recommends policies and procedures regarding faculty issues other than compensation, including but not limited to annual performance review, evaluation standards, promotion, tenure, faculty leaves, grievances, and workload issues. - 3.
+Performs other duties as assigned by the Executive Committee.